 Possible cause Remedy There is an obstruction in the volute or the impeller.
-Remove the front cover and check the volute and impeller for obstructions, clear as necessary. high.
+Remove the front cover and check the volute and impeller for obstructions, clear as necessary.
+The viscosity or specific gravity of the liquid is too high.
 Check the viscosity or the specific gravity of the liquid.
 Compare with water.
 If higher than water, then contact your local Xylem representative.